siddarth-patil/DaftRentalBot/README.md

 ## Usage

-To use DaftRentalBot, you will need to have a Daft account and provide your login credentials in the config.ini file.
-You will also need to specify your search filters in the .env file.
+To use DaftRentalBot, you will need to have a Daft account and provide your login credentials in the `.env` file.
+You will also need to specify your search filters in the `.env` file.

 To start the bot, run the following command: